mittulmandhan/java-interview-prep/34 throws keyword/README.md

 	void ab() throws Exception {
 		// If I comment this line then output will be 'in ab()'
 		// throw new Exception();

+  // If I dont comment the above throw statement
-		// this is unreachable code
+  // then following code will be an unreachable code
 		System.out.println("in ab()");
 	}